zomblic/Peoples/README.md

   ## <span style="color:rgb(158, 66, 160);">Description</span>
   [!Render](m)

 Whenever you need a list of potential candidates from github, come take a look here!
 You can save or reject anyone you choose.

-Just type in the city, cross your fingers and see what weather is summoned!

   ## <span style="color:rgb(255, 0, 153);">License</span>